Regional Programs

 Freight

-"Freight by the Numbers" chartThe NJTPA region is the platform for the distribution of goods to one of the largest and richest consumer markets on earth.
+"Freight by the Numbers" chartThe NJTPA region is the platform for the distribution of goods to one of the largest consumer markets on earth.
 This encompasses the New York-New Jersey-Connecticut metropolitan area and much of the mid-Atlantic and New England states.
 The region is also a leading US international gateway with the largest port on the Atlantic Coast and one of the largest air cargo operations in the US.

 The region’s freight system includes: